farhansrambiyan/n8n-Workflow-Builder-Ai/README.md

 ## Features

-*   ✨ **AI-Powered Generation:** Describe the n8n workflow or node you need in plain text.
+*   **AI-Powered Generation:** Describe the n8n workflow or node you need in plain text.
-*   🤖 **Dual AI Support:** Choose between using OpenAI (GPT models) or Google Gemini.
+*   **Dual AI Support:** Choose between using OpenAI (GPT models) or Google Gemini.
-*   🔑 **Bring Your Own Key:** Uses your personal API keys, meaning no subscription fee for the extension itself.
+*   **Bring Your Own Key:** Uses your personal API keys, meaning no subscription fee for the extension itself.
 You only pay for your AI usage directly to the provider.
-*   🧠 **Dynamic Model Loading:** Automatically fetches available compatible models from OpenAI/Gemini once you provide a valid API key.
-*   📋 **Clipboard Integration:** Easily copy the generated JSON with a single click.
-*   📄 **Workflow & Node Support:** Attempts to generate JSON for both multi-node workflows (including basic connections) and single nodes.
-*   ⚙️ **Simple Interface:** Clean UI with separate tabs for generation and settings.
+*   **Simple Interface:** Clean UI with separate tabs for generation and settings.
-*   🔒 **Secure Local Storage:** API keys are stored only in your browser's local storage, never transmitted elsewhere except directly to the respective AI provider.
+*   **Secure Local Storage:** API keys are stored only in your browser's local storage, never transmitted elsewhere except directly to the respective AI provider.
-*   ❤️ **Open Source:** Free to use, modify, and contribute!
-(See License and Contributing sections).

 ## Why Use This Extension?